 In 2011, the Company initiated steps to bring new membership to the Board of Supervisory Directors, with a plan of replacing one existing non-executive director who will have served for longer than ten years each year over the next few years (the "Succession Plan").
 The Succession Plan will be completed as of the annual shareholder meeting in 2017, at which time the longest tenure of any non-executive director will be six (6) years.
-At the 2011 annual meeting, the shareholders elected Mr. Jan Willem Sodderland to replace Mr. Jacobus Schouten, coinciding with the resignation of Mr. Schouten from the Supervisory Board.
-At the 2012 annual meeting, the shareholders elected Ms. Margaret Ann van Kempen to replace Mr. Lex Vriesendorp, coinciding with the retirement of Mr. Vriesendorp from the Supervisory Board.
-At the 2013 annual meeting, the shareholders elected Mr. Charles L. Dunlap and Ms. Lucia van Geuns each for three year terms ending in 2016 to replace Mr. Joe Perna, coinciding with his retirement from the Supervisory Board and to replace Mr. Rene Joyce, coinciding with his early resignation from the Supervisory Board.
-At the 2013 annual meeting, the shareholders also re-elected Mr. D. John Ogren for a three year term ending in 2016.
-At the 2014 annual meeting, the shareholders re-elected Messrs.
-Demshur, Kearney and Sodderland for a three year term ending in 2017.
-For the 2015 annual meeting, the Board of Supervisory Directors is proposing the re-election of Mr. Bergmark and Ms. van Kempen as Class III Supervisory Directors.
-Both candidates are being nominated for terms expiring at the annual meeting in 2018.
+In 2016, with the retirement of Mr. John Ogren effective at the 2016 annual meeting, the Board of Supervisory Directors is proposing the election of a new member, Michael Straughen, to serve as a Class II Supervisory Director, as well as proposing the re-election of Mr. Charles L. Dunlap and Ms. Lucia van Geuns as Class II Supervisory Directors.
+All three candidates are being nominated for terms expiring at the annual meeting in 2019.
+Further, the Board of Supervisory Directors is proposing the election of one new additional Class I member, Martha Z. Carnes, making a total of nine supervisory directors for one year, so that the new Class I member can overlap with Mr. Kearney for one year before Mr. Kearney retires from the Supervisory Board, effective at the 2017 annual meeting.
+This candidate is being nominated for a term expiring at the 2020 annual meeting, pending approval by the shareholders at the 2016 annual meeting.